 Assistant Referee Signals- The Complete Guide

-The very first thing that the assistant referee has to do after they have deemed a player to be offside, is to raise their flag.
-The assistant will then use his/her flag to tell the main referee which area of the field was the player offside.
+The first thing the assistant referee has to do after they have deemed a player to be offside is raise their flag.
+The assistant will then use their flag to tell the main referee which area of the field the player was offside.

 If the main referee does not see the assistant’s flag has been raised, then the assistant must keep the flag raised and continue to keep signaling until the main referee sees that the flag is raised or that the soccer ball is now in possession of the team that is now defending.